SeimiNomore/jlc-art.com/_pages/private-sales.md

 * Throughout the year, we present exclusive thematic exhibitions dedicated to Christian’s art, held in private venues by invitation only.
 To attend these events, [**learn more**](#).
 These exhibitions offer collectors and enthusiasts a rare opportunity to experience his masterpieces in person.

 * Have a specific piece by Mr. Christian in mind? [**Contact a Private Sales**](#) specialist to discuss your requirements.

+* [**Post-Sale Support**](https://) Our comprehensive suite of expert services is designed with your best interests in mind, guiding you seamlessly from the initial contractual agreement to the final payment completion.